-4.1.2 Reinforcement learning methods provide feedback to the network, whether it behaves well or bad

-In reinforcement learning the network receives a logical or a real value after completion of a sequence, which defines whether the result is right or wrong.
+4.1.2 Reinforcement learning methods provide feedback to the network, whether it behaves well or bad network receives reward or punishment In reinforcement learning the network receives a logical or a real value after completion of a sequence, which defines whether the result is right or wrong.
 Intuitively it is clear that this procedure should be more effective than unsupervised learning since the network receives specific critera for problem-solving.